szymon2024/gps-labs/gps_lab04/README.md

 ======================================================================

-This programm creates copy of a RINEX 3.04 file, replacing the letter 'D' or 'd' with 'E' in the data section so that scientific notation uses 'E' instead of Fortran-style 'D'.
+This programm creates copy of a RINEX 3.04 file, replacing the letter 'D' or 'd' with 'e' in the data section so that scientific notation uses 'e' instead of Fortran-style 'D'.
 The header remains unchanged.

 Input